decretist/Dissertation/Chapter2/chapter2.md

 the following discussion, but they were not simply inventing their sources.
-Most of the material in the collections was genuine but of relatively recent origin -- the goal of the forgers was simply to retroject it far enough into the past to make it authoritative.
+Most of the material in the collections was genuine but of relatively recent origin -- the goal of the forgers was simply to retroject it far enough into the past to meet the standard they set for authoritativeness.

 In order to understand the intent of the forgers, one has to understand the immediate political situation to which they were